 Museum Reopening FAQs

-For the month of May, the Museum is open Friday, Saturday and Sunday for morning (9am-12pm) and afternoon (1-4pm) sessions.
-We are closed from 12-1pm for cleaning.
-Advanced ticket reservations are required for all guests, including members.
+We are open Thursday-Monday (closed Tuesday and Wednesday) for morning (9am-12pm) and afternoon (1-4pm) sessions.
+We are closed from 12-1pm each open day for cleaning.

 We have a limited number of parking spots in our underground garage.
 Parking is $10 for non-members and $5 for members.
 There are public parking meters along the streets surrounding the museum and a public parking lot two blocks away at Second and Island Avenue.
 We are conveniently located on the MTS Trolley Blue Line (depart at Seaport Village and walk east along the Martin Luther King Promenade).

-Restrooms with changing tables are available inside the Museum on the Main Level.
+Restrooms with changing tables are available inside the Museum on all levels.
 We ask that the posted restroom capacity be observed and that you adhere to the distance markers on the floor.

 Our drinking fountains are closed, but a water bottle fill-station is available inside the Museum near the restrooms.
 Visitors are encouraged to bring their own water bottles.